-These gluten-free meatballs are layered with lots of flavor.
-In addition to the typical garlic and onion, I include several different herbs.
-For perfect meatballs getting the flavor just right is important.
+These gluten-free meatballs are baked and layered with garlic, onion and several different herbs.
+For perfect meatballs, getting the flavor just right is important.
 But just as important is the rolling technique.
 I’ll show you how to do both!

 You may be a little puzzled by the mint in these meatballs, but the bright, fresh flavor of mint is a great balance to a savory meat recipe.

 Meat – I use ground dark meat ground turkey because I prefer the flavor over ground beef.
 But ground beef will work with this recipe too.
-I highly recommend dark meat turkey because all white meat ground turkey makes for very dry meatballs.
+I highly recommend dark meat turkey because using all white meat turkey makes for very dry meatballs.
 To add some extra flavor and fat I include a little ground pork (not lean).
 It makes these meatballs melt in your mouth delicious.
 If you avoid pork, replace it with an equal amount of turkey or beef.

 Bread crumbs are what make meat balls juicy, light and fluffy and helps them to bind together.
 The bread crumbs absorb and hold onto the liquids while they cook.